12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 Best for: Chess players who want something extremely quick that kids and adults can enjoy together.

-Players: 2 | Time: 30 minutes | Why chess players love it: Part of the GIPF series—designed for abstract strategy lovers
+Players: 2 | Time: 30 minutes | Why chess players love it: Part of the GIPF series — designed for abstract strategy lovers

 Here’s the twist: when you complete a row, you remove those markers and one of your rings.
 First player to remove three rings wins.
 But rings are your only means of movement.
-The game becomes about timing—building toward rows while keeping enough pieces to finish the job.
+The game becomes about timing — building toward rows while keeping enough pieces to finish the job.

 It’s deceptively simple looking but creates agonizing decisions as the board state evolves.
 Games shift dramatically as players sacrifice rings, changing what’s possible.
+The entire GIPF series deserves attention from anyone who loves chess-like board games.

 Best for: Chess players interested in exploring the world of modern abstract strategy games.
-The entire GIPF series (GIPF, TZAAR, DVONN, PÜNCT, ZÈRTZ, and YINSH) deserves attention.

 Players: 2 | Time: 30 minutes | Why chess players love it: Strategic card drafting with multiple paths to victory

-This one bends our “pure strategy” criteria—there’s randomness in card layout—but 7 Wonders Duel rewards chess-like thinking so consistently that it deserves inclusion.
+This one bends our “pure strategy” criteria — there’s randomness in card layout — but 7 Wonders Duel rewards chess-like thinking so consistently that it deserves inclusion.

 What chess players appreciate is the blocking.
 Taking a card your opponent needs matters as much as what you build.
 The multiple victory conditions create tension as you balance offense and defense across different fronts.